 Types of Bi-directional Charging

-There are three main types of bidirectional electric vehicle charging: vehicle to load, vehicle to home and vehicle to grid.
+There are three main types of bidirectional EV charging: vehicle to load, vehicle to home and vehicle to grid.

 Does my charger support bidirectional charging?

 Vehicle-to-Home (V2H) and Vehicle-to-Grid (V2G) bidirectional charging both require a compatible EV charger in order to function.
-These options are still less common and more expensive than most home EV chargers.
+These options are still less common and more expensive than most home EV chargers, and EV owners have reported that installers are reluctant to install bidirectional chargers.

 If you are interested in bidirectional EV charging then check if the charger you are purchasing supports it.